ArefkhattabGit/audio_player_plus/README.md

 # audio_player_plus

-This package package designed to be reusable, flexible, and easy to integrate with automatic play, pause, and stop control.
+This package designed to be reusable, flexible, and easy to integrate with automatic play, pause, and stop control.

 ---